Scotland’s Transatlantic Poetry Magazine

 expression organisations for any female writer being subjected to this treatment.

-expression organisation should ever support.
+I am further dismayed by the failure to recognise that, however ‘complex’ an issue gender identity may be, attempts to denigrate a person’s entire body of work and make threats to them and their livelihood are not something a freedom of expression organisation should ever support.
 Nor should anyone use their position at such an organisation to give weight to such strictures in absence of reasonable evidence of said writer inciting hatred, promoting violence, or anything else on which J. S Mills’s ‘harm principle’ would call for legitimate curbs.
 The Open Letter on transphobia talks of ‘extensive distress’ at the SPL statement, which is a subjective claim.
 It also references one ‘critical’ tweet by a Scottish [female] writer and broadcaster about one of the authors’ recent online essays.
 This tweet apparently led to ‘hundreds’ of ‘abusive comments’ against that author.
 No evidence of causality is given, no quotation of said critique.
 Because Twitter is public, all of this is readily available for scrutiny.
 Any signatory in a position of authority should have researched before signing this document.

 The Letter remains online for close reading and interpretation.
 I would encourage everyone interested to do so.
 As commented on by the Times Literary Supplement, no specific poet nor poem is referenced in the letter: it refers to transphobia in wider society but with no specific link to the literary sector.
 I will allow the reader to deduce why.
 A clear thrust of the Letter is taking issue with people making a link between the SPL statement and supporting the right to express ‘gender-critical views’, but the letter’s authors seem to have